Rat Rock (Central Park)

-Boulderers congregate there, sometimes as many as fifty per day.
-Some are regulars such as Yukihiko Ikumori, a gardener from the West Village who is known as the spiritual godfather of the rock.
-Others are just passing through, such as tourists and visitors who learn about the climbing spot from the Internet and word of mouth.
+Boulderers congregate at the outcrop, sometimes as many as 50 per day.
+A 2007 article in The New York Times highlighted regular climber Yukihiko Ikumori, a then 60-year-old gardener from the West Village known as the "spiritual godfather" of the rock.
+Other climbers include tourists and visitors to the city who learn about the climbing spot from the Internet and word of mouth.
 Experienced climbers such as Ikumori often show neophytes good routes and techniques.

-More experienced outsiders may be disappointed as the quality of the stone is poor, the setting is gloomy and the climbs present so little challenge that it has been called "one of America's most pathetic boulders".
+While the outcrop has been included in a list of the "top 5 urban bouldering crags", more experienced outsiders may be disappointed as the quality of the stone is poor, the setting is gloomy, and the climbs present so little challenge that it has been called "one of America's most pathetic boulders".

 The park police formerly ticketed climbers who climbed more than a few feet up the rock.
 The City Climbers Club approached the park authorities and, by working to provide safety features such as wood chips around the base, they were able to legalize climbing there.